 Prevents and reduces the impact of human activities on the environment.

-Ensures sustainable use of NWT forest resources and protecting people, property, communities and values at risk from wildland fire.
+Makes sure NWT forest resources are used sustainably, and protects people, property, communities and values at risk from wildland fire.

-Ensures water stewardship and works closely with NWT boards issuing water licenses by providing technical advice and reviewing applications and coordinating Ministerial approval for Class A water licences.
+Ensures water stewardship and works closely with NWT boards issuing water licenses by providing technical advice, reviewing applications and coordinating Ministerial approval for Class A water licences.

-Responsible for the stewardship of wildlife resource by assessing and monitoring wildlife populations, habitat, species at risk, wildlife health and biodiversity.
+Responsible for wildlife resource stewardship by assessing and monitoring wildlife populations, habitat, species at risk, wildlife health and biodiversity.